enkodellc/blazorboilerplate/README.md

  - Dual Mode (CSB / SSB) - Client Side / Webassembly & Sever Side.
 Thanks [MarkStega](https://github.com/MarkStega)

 ## Road map
-- User profile & settings management
-- User, claims, role, permission and organization unit management
 - Azure Hosting Guide
 - Create a Nuget Package Template
-- Switch from Entity Framework Core to Dapper.
+- Possibly switch from Entity Framework Core to Dapper.
 So far EF is not my cup of Tea.
 I think dapper will be stronger and faster just my opinion.
 I like SQL code, less automagic code with more control.
 Just my style.

 ## License
 This project is licensed under the terms of the [MIT license](LICENSE).